praveendecode/PromptIQ/README.md

    - Implemented a dynamic chain of thoughts model that adapts to varying table formats, allowing for a more versatile table question answering system.
    - Provides flexibility in handling tables with different structures and schemas.

-### **User-Guided Table Interactions:**
-   - Integrated user-friendly features that allow users to guide the system's attention within tables using a chain of thoughts.
-   - Enhances user control over the table question answering process, ensuring a more interactive and tailored experience.

 # **5.Question Answering System with Chain of Thoughts**